-- 195 Work Experience General I (1) CSU RPT 1 - 295 Work Experience General I (2) CSU RPT 1 practices with emphasis on attitude, ethics, and integrity.
+- 195 Work Experience General I (1) CSU RPT 1 - 295 Work Experience General I (2) CSU RPT 1 - 395 Work Experience General I (3) CSU RPT 1

+Supervised training is provided in the area of general employment practices with emphasis on attitude, ethics, and integrity.
 On-the-job training need not be in the college major but must be educational.